s0ders/go-semver-release/README.md

 $ go-semver-release --url ... --token ... --tag-prefix v
 ```

-> **Note**: You can change your tag prefix during the lifetime of your repository (e.g. going from none to `v`) and this will **not** affect the way `go-semver-release` will fetch your semver tags history, meaning that the program will still be able to recognize semver tags made with your old-prefixes, if any.
+> **Note**: You can change your tag prefix during the lifetime of your repository (e.g. going from none to `v`) and this will **not** affect your semver tags history, meaning that the program will still be able to recognize semver tags made with your old-prefixes, if any.
 There are no limitation to how many time you can change your tag prefix during the lifetime of your repository.